 Leve, the recipient of LexisNexis Martindale-Hubbell's absolute highest attorney rating of AV Preeminent, has both a bachelor's degree and a law degree from the University of Southern California.
 He is married and is the father of six children.
 Leve enjoys spending time with his family, reading, exercising and performing community service.

-As vice president of agency relations, safety and wellness, Jon Scott’s responsibilities include the management and development of Pinnacol’s agent partnerships — a stakeholder group that is crucial to Pinnacol’s business model and to the company’s success.
-He oversees the planning and execution of all agency management activities and initiatives, working to expand Pinnacol’s products and services in an effort to meet the future needs of our agents and policyholders.
-In this position, Scott also sets the strategic direction for the safety services and worksite wellness teams, with an eye on keeping policyholders safe and healthy.
+As vice president of agency relations and safety services, Krista O’Rourke is responsible for managing and developing Pinnacol’s partnerships with agents — a stakeholder group that is crucial to our business model and the company’s success.
+She oversees the planning and execution of all agency management activities and initiatives, working to build and expand Pinnacol’s industry-leading products and services to meet the future needs of our agents and customers.
+In this position, O’Rourke also sets the strategic direction for the safety services team, with a focus on keeping Pinnacol’s customers safe and healthy.

-A seasoned professional with experience in government relations, communications and health policy, Sonn joined Pinnacol in 2014.
-Prior to that, Sonn was the vice president of strategic initiatives for the Center for Improving Value in Health Care.
-In that role, she helped develop policy and cultivate the networks that were needed to help support CIVHC's efforts to transform healthcare payment and delivery in Colorado.
-Prior to being at CIVHC, Sonn served as the senior director of public affairs at the Colorado Medical Society, where she oversaw government affairs at both the state and federal levels and led numerous health policy initiatives.
-Before joining CMS, Sonn spent 10 years in public affairs and public relations, developing legislative, communication and community outreach strategies for a wide range of insurance, healthcare and nonprofit clients.
+She joined the company in 2014, bringing 20+ years of experience in health policy and public affairs.
+Before coming to Pinnacol, she was the vice president of strategic initiatives for the Center for Improving Value in Health Care, helping to develop policy and cultivate the networks to support CIVHC's efforts to transform healthcare payment and delivery in Colorado.
+Previously, Sonn served as the senior director of public affairs at the Colorado Medical Society, where she oversaw government affairs at both the state and federal levels and led numerous health policy initiatives.
+Before joining CMS, Sonn was a public affairs and public relations consultant, developing legislative, communication and community outreach strategies for a wide range of insurance, healthcare and nonprofit clients.

 As Pinnacol Assurance’s chief information officer, Tamela Vaughn oversees the development and implementation of strategies to create competitive advantage from information technology.
 Her responsibilities include increasing the efficiency of core business processes, deploying advanced analytics, maintaining reliable technology infrastructure, and ensuring the security of Pinnacol’s systems and data.